Skip to main content

 411Content-Length header is required

-413Request body too large or uploaded file exceeds 1 MB
+413Request body exceeds 2 MB or decoded input image exceeds 1 MB

 415Unsupported image type